Ask a Marketing Expert

 Document your goal so that everyone on your team is on the same page.
 The good news is the more clarity you have about your goal, the easier it is to find the right channels.

-Tip: Be specific as possible.
+Tip: Be as specific as possible when setting goals.
 “General awareness” isn’t as clear as “10,000 Twitter followers.”

 2) Know your audience.